About Us

 No, the orientation is not mandatory.
 However, it is highly recommended to newcomers to Canada.

-• Can I apply to the program right now?
+• Can I apply to the IEC program right now?

 • When will the next pool draw take place?

 The rounds of invitation usually take place every week.
-Have a look at the IRCC website for more information.
+Check the rounds of invitation schedule.

 1. Please fill out our application form and return it including a copy of your passport.

-8. You will have to travel to a Port of Entry (e.g. land border or arrival at airport) to activate your visa.
+7. You will have to travel to a Port of Entry (e.g. arrival at airport) to activate your visa.
+Depending on your circumstance, you may be able to receive your new work permit by mail.
 Your work permit will be issued as a separate document.

 • How much time do I have to submit my visa online application?